Few sensations are more annoying than a blocked ear.

 Most blockages come down to ear wax removal gone wrong, not too little wax.

-How to Open a Blocked Ear at Home Safely: 3 Options that Actually Work
+7 Techniques to Open a Blocked Ear at Home

-If you have diabetes, a perforated eardrum, or tubes, skip straight to professional help.
+Important: If you have diabetes, a perforated eardrum or ear tubes, skip straight to clinic care.

-Pro‑tip: Lie on your side for five minutes after instilling drops.
-A warm compress over the ear speeds absorption.
+Pro tip: Lie on your side for five minutes after instilling drops and hold a warm flannel over the ear to speed absorption. - Warm shower steam

-Chewing gum, yawning repeatedly, or performing the Valsalva manoeuvre (pinch your nose, close mouth, blow gently) equalises Eustachian‑tube pressure.
+Chew gum, yawn repeatedly or perform the Valsalva manoeuvre (pinch nose, close mouth, blow gently).

 Popular Hacks to Avoid and Why